 The RRF is an emergency fund that provides grants to protected areas in acute crisis situations.
 In particular, it funds efforts to alleviate disaster situations affecting wildlife at UNESCO World Natural Heritage Sites.
 In emergencies such as forest fires, oil spills or earthquakes, emergency aid of up to 40,000 US dollars can be granted.

-By enabling the relevant players to deal with such emergencies within just a few days, and without any tedious bureaucracy, the RRF invests in the long-term survival of unique natural sites and the biodiversity that is found there.
+By enabling relevant stakeholders to act on such emergencies within a few days without lengthy bureaucracy, the RRF invests in the long-term survival of unique natural sites and their biodiversity.